fortunejs/fortune/README.md

 # Fortune.js

 Fortune is a framework for hypermedia applications.
 It provides a system of database adapters, serializers, and asynchronous I/O which can be exposed using protocols such as HTTP.
-A baseline of defaults are included: [Node Embedded Database (NeDB)](https://github.com/louischatriot/nedb), [JSON API](http://jsonapi.org) serializer, and HTTP server.
+A baseline of defaults are included: [Node Embedded Database (NeDB)](https://github.com/louischatriot/nedb) adapter, [JSON API](http://jsonapi.org) serializer, and HTTP server.

 The purpose is to provide an adequate abstraction for a networked application server in the same spirit as Rails, Sails, Django, et al. but with a focus on building robust applications using hypermedia.